Saw Kill (Esopus Creek tributary): History

 On January 1, 1765, William Legg bought around 100 acres of land lying on both sides of the Saw Kill for 50 schipples of wheat.
 This was one of the first purchases to be made in the present town of Kingston.
 Legg built a sawmill and a house.
 The contract also required him to pay half a bushel of wheat every year to the trustees who he bought the land from.
 The Legg family lived there for 88 years.
 It was reported that they ground wheat in the mill for the Continental Army.

 The next owner was James Gaddis.
 He continued the milling operations and denied requests of people to use the land for quarrying.
 However, in the 1880s a fire destroyed both the house and the mill.
 Gaddis, needing money to rebuild, gave permission for quarrying bluestone on the Saw Mill creek ledge.
 The extensive quarrying moved the falls that were located by the mill back 300 feet.

 Howe’s Mill was another mill located on the Saw Kill.
 It powered by a dam at Little Falls.
 The mill was used to make gunpowder and there were frequently explosions.
 The mill stayed mostly intact, however, and continued operating until the 1860s when it was hit by lightning.

 Bluestone quarrying in the area increased in 1828 when the Delaware and Hudson Canals were being built.
 Quarry owners hired unskilled immigrant laborers and built houses for them in the area.
 This led to the creation of small, distinct, immigrant communities.
 Many of the houses built during this time are still standing.

 In the 1900s railroads helped spur tourism in the region.
 During the summers, many farmers would take in boarders from the city.
 The scenic beauty and good trout fishing in the Saw Kill and other similar creeks is part of what attracted people to the area.

 With the growth of suburban life in America, suburban communities developed in Sweat Meadows along the Saw Kill creek.
 Flooding in the creek then became an issue for these communities.
 Residents organized a clean-out of the creek in 1981.
-However, this didn’t solve the problem and flooding continues to happen during heavy rains.
+This did not solve the problem and flooding continues to happen during heavy rains.

 Ecosystems

 The Saw Kill provides an important habitat for various species.
 Opposite the place where the Saw Kill joins the Esopus are alluvial flats with flood-plain pools, which used to be sand or gravel pits.
 They now provide an important habitat for frogs, including the Northern Leopard Frog (which is rare in the region).
 Other organisms such as dragonflies and small fish provide the basis for a thriving ecosystem in the area.
+Bald eagles can be seen flying over the Saw Kill and nesting in tall trees nearby.